Lower Bavaria: History

-The Duchy of Lower Bavaria was created for the first time with the First Bavarian partition in 1255 under duke Henry but there was no exact identity with the current territory.
-After the reunification in 1340, Bavaria was divided again in 1349, then in 1353 Bavaria-Straubing and Bavaria-Landshut were created in Lower Bavaria.
+The Duchy of Lower Bavaria was created for the first time with the First Bavarian Partition in 1255 under Duke Henry, though the Duchy was not identical in extent to the current territory.
+After the reunification in 1340, Bavaria was divided again in 1349.
+In 1353 Bavaria-Straubing and Bavaria-Landshut were created in Lower Bavaria.
 In 1505 Bavaria was permanently reunited.
 For administrative purposes, Bavaria was split into Rentämter (plural of Rentamt).
 Lower Bavaria consisted of the Rentamt Landshut and Rentamt Straubing.

 Control of Lower Bavaria was one of the issues involved in the War of the Bavarian Succession in 1778-9.

-After the founding of the Kingdom of Bavaria following the dissolution of the Holy Roman Empire in 1805, the state was totally reorganized and, in 1808, divided into 15 administrative districts (Regierungsbezirke, singular Regierungsbezirk), in Bavaria called Kreise (singular Kreis).
-They were created in the fashion of the French departements, quite even in size and population, and named after their main rivers.
-In the following years, due to territorial changes (e. g. loss of Tyrol [to Italy and Austria], addition of the Palatinate), the number of districts was reduced to 8.
+After the founding of the Kingdom of Bavaria following the dissolution of the Holy Roman Empire in 1805, the state was totally reorganized.
+In 1808 it was divided into 15 administrative districts (Regierungsbezirke, singular Regierungsbezirk), in Bavaria called Kreise (singular Kreis).
+They were created in the same fashion as the French departements, being fairly similar to each other in size and population, and named after their main rivers.
+In the following years, territorial changes (such as the loss of Tyrol [to Italy and Austria] and the addition of the Palatinate) reduced the number of districts to eight.
 One of these was the Unterdonaukreis (Lower Danube District).
 In 1837, King Ludwig I of Bavaria renamed the Kreise after historical territorial names and tribes.
-This also involved border changes or territorial swaps.
-Thus the Unterdonaukreis changed to Lower Bavaria.
+This also involved border changes and territorial exchanges.
+Thus the Unterdonaukreis became Lower Bavaria.
 The district capital was moved from Passau to Landshut which was added from Isarkreis.

-Lower Bavaria and Upper Palatinate were consolidated in 1932 in one administrative district.
-In 1954 the two districts were restored again.
-In 1972 Lower Bavaria was reshaped when the rural districts covered were reshaped too.
+Lower Bavaria and Upper Palatinate were consolidated in 1932 into one administrative district.
+In 1954 the two separate districts were restored.
+In 1972 Lower Bavaria was reshaped when the rural districts it included were also reshaped.